We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Best overall stretch mark cream

-Mustela’s dermatologist-tested cream is free of parabens, phthalates, and phenoxyethanol.
-It’s no surprise that this product is EWG Verified, since it’s made of 96 percent plant-based ingredients, including avocado oil and peptides, passion fruit polyphenols, and witch hazel extract.
+Mustela’s stretch mark cream is dermatologist-tested and free of parabens, phthalates, and phenoxyethanol.
+It’s no surprise that this product is EWG Verified, since it’s made of 96% plant-based ingredients, including avocado oil and peptides, passion fruit polyphenols, and witch hazel extract.

-This velvety cream claims to improve elasticity, prevent stretch marks, and improve the appearance of existing ones, leaving you with silky, supple skin.
-Expecting parents mostly love this cream, but a few warn that even though it’s listed as “fragrance-free,” it still has a light scent and that it’s mild and pleasant.
+This velvety cream claims to improve elasticity, prevent stretch marks during pregnancy, and improve the appearance of existing ones, leaving you with silky, supple skin.
+Expecting parents mostly love this cream and appreciate the fact that it is fragrance-free.
+However, a few reviewers mention that there it still has a light scent and that it’s mild and pleasant.